ponylang/pony-patterns/README.md

 # Pony Patterns

-A cookbook style book of patterns for the Pony
+A cookbook style book of patterns for Pony.